SeriousBlueJewel/Belgium-RPlace-Template-2023/README.md

 ## Usage instructions:
  * Install a monkey.
 We recommend that you use [Violentmonkey](https://violentmonkey.github.io/get-it/) but any other monkey should work too.
  * Go to [link to the script](https://github.com/osuplace/templateManager/raw/main/dist/templateManager.user.js) to install the userscript
- * Once it's done reload R/Place (the page) and you would see this new button :
+ * Once it's done reload R/Place (the page) and you would see this new button (you can drag the button to move it) :

    ![screen 1](https://github.com/AlphaGaming7780/Belgium-RPlace-Template-2023/blob/main/Images/Readme/screen001.png?raw=true)
  * Click on it and you will see this UI